MykolajKrusser/Canvas-study/README.md

 <br>
 <a href="https://mykolajkrusser.github.io/canvas-study/Math.Sin">see online Math sin and cos</a>
 <br>
-<a href="https://mykolajkrusser.github.io/canvas-study/Circular-progress-bar">Circular progress bar with percents</a>
+<a href="https://mykolajkrusser.github.io/canvas-study/Circular progress bar">see online  Circular progress bar with percents</a>